CSI HR: The Case of the 13-Inch Blade (Restaurant Compliance)

 Verdict: Beau’s Beachside Pizza, Subs and Smoothies fined $22,907

-Beau’s Beachside Pizza Subs and Smoothies paid a civil penalty of $22,907.
-This included back wages to 17 employees.
 The court found the employer guilty of all allegations.
-They paid a maximum penalty for minimum wage and child labor violations.
+Beau’s Beachside Pizza Subs and Smoothies paid a civil penalty of $22,907 which included back wages to 17 employees.

 How Do I Avoid Restaurant Compliance Violations?